Surgery for tennis elbow may involve:

 - Removing inflamed tissue from the tendon.

-- Repairing (reattaching) tendon tears if it is possible to do so without overtightening the tendon.
+- Repairing (reattaching) tendon tears if it can be done without overtightening the tendon.

-Surgery can be done with general or regional anesthetic and can require an overnight stay in the hospital.
+Surgery can be done with general or regional anesthetic.
+It may require an overnight stay in the hospital.

 What To Expect

-Recovery varies from person to person, usually taking at least 3 to 6 months for a complete recovery.
+Recovery varies from person to person.
+It usually takes at least 3 to 6 months to recover completely.